TeresaWehmeier/kickstarter_analysis/README.md

 <img src ="https://github.com/TeresaWehmeier/kickstarter_analysis/blob/main/Images/descriptive_statistics_theater_plays.png" width="40%" height="40%">

 ### Challenges and Difficulties Encountered
 A challenge in analyzing the data is the goals for theater projects have a range of $1 through $100,000 or more, and that some of these large goals were met.
-This variance signifies outiers, which surfaced during the development of this report.
+This variance signifies outliers, which surfaced during the development of this report.
 Although these outliers are not excluded from the data except to identify where they exist and visualize the data without them, further analysis may need to be done without the outliers, and perhaps a deeper dive into the outliers themselves may reveal why some of these higher goals were achieved.

 There is also some concern with the data set itself.
 Although some of the data in the file is intuitive, there are some elements that are not defined, and may or may not have an impact on the results.
 For example, there was an associated column for all projects labeled Spotlight.
 This column may have an impact on the success of a project, but since it is unclear what this boolean column represents, it is not used in the analysis.